-5.22.
-UNSCEAR notes that it is not possible to assess risks due to the inhalation of 220Rn decay products by epidemiological means and refers to dosimetric modelling to support the dose conversion factor for 220Rn gas concentrations of 40 nSv/h per Bq/m3 equilibrium equivalent exposure (which implies an equilibrium factor of 1) [27].
+5.21.
+UNSCEAR notes that it is not possible to assess doses due to the inhalation of 220Rn decay products by epidemiological means and refers to dosimetric modelling to support the dose conversion factor for 220Rn gas concentrations of 40 nSv/h per Bq/m3 equilibrium equivalent exposure (which implies and equilibrium factor of 1) [27].
 The 220Rn gas dose factor may be linearly scaled based on a knowledge of the equilibrium factor.
 From a practical perspective, it is important to remember that 220Rn concentrations are highly variable, therefore a representative concentration should be obtained.

-5.23.
+5.22.
 To assess doses from decay product measurements, the ICRP has provided updated dose factors for 222 Rn and 220 Rn [4].
-For indoor workplaces, the dose factor for 220 Rn is 1.6 mSv/(mJhm-3), which is lower, compared to the dose factor for 222 Rn of 5.7 mSv/(mJhm-3).
+For indoor workplaces, the dose factor for 220 Rn is 1.6 mSv/(mJhm3).
+This is compared to the dose factor for 222 Rn of 5.7 mSv/(mJhm3).
 The dose factor is based on measurements of the 220 Rn decay product concentration, which, for this dose factor, is measured in units of mJhm-3.